Future Students

 Admissions

-Each year, 60 students are admitted into the Grade 4 program.
+Each year, students are admitted into the Grade 4 program.
 Students spend approximately half their day on academic curriculum (language, French, math, science, social studies, health and physical education) and the other half is spent immersed in the Arts.
 All students participate in dance, drama, music and visual arts.
-In Grade 5, students are introduced to digital arts.
+Students are admitted to other grades based on enrollment space.

 CWSA Student Activity Fee